berend/blog_content_source/workbench_scripting.md

 * generate a text output with the query with code formatting and the result in a jira formatted table with header

+**Writing a plugin script**
+There are at least two supported languages: lua and python.
+I chose python.
+There is not much documentation, but I found this page, which does something similar to what we want to do.